 What it doesn’t do — and this matters — is make your PDF accessible.
 Accessibility is a judgment about the whole document: correct semantic tags, meaningful alt text, a logical reading order, sufficient colour contrast, plain language.
 Those decisions belong to the author, and most of them have to happen in InDesign before export.
 The Post-Processor doesn’t guarantee PDF/UA-1, WCAG 2.1 AA, Section 508, or AODA compliance, doesn’t repair a wrong reading order, doesn’t add alt text, and doesn’t OCR scanned pages.
 After processing, you still run your own validation — PAC 2024, Acrobat’s checker, axe for PDF, or assistive-tech testing — and fix anything that remains.

 What it does do is eliminate the repetitive part of the work.
-The passes are the same ones an experienced remediator runs by hand, automated and applied consistently across every export.
+The passes are the same ones an experienced remediator runs by hand, automated and applied consistently across every export — and you get to choose which ones run.

 If you’re working with InDesign-exported PDFs regularly, the 7-day free trial will tell you in an afternoon whether it’s worth keeping.
 Start here.